Aguinid Falls is one of the most unique and exciting waterfalls in Cebu, Philippines.

-Aguinid Falls Cebu is one of the most unique and exciting waterfalls in the Philippines.
-The multi-tiered Aguinid Falls is one heck of an adventure and I highly recommend adding it to your list of things to do in Cebu!
+This multi-tiered waterfall is one heck of an adventure and I highly recommend adding it to your list of things to do in Cebu!

-Aguinid Falls is not quite as popular as Kawasan Falls just up the road, but the word is spreading quickly about this awesome destination that supports eco-tourism.
+It’s not quite as popular as Kawasan Falls, but the word is spreading quickly about this fun-fuelled waterfall that supports eco-tourism in the local area.

-I spent a couple of hours adventuring at Aguinid Falls Cebu and have put together this detailed guide including how to get there, how much it costs and what to expect!
+I spent a couple of hours adventuring at Aguinid Falls Cebu and have put together this detailed guide including how to get there, how much it costs, and what to expect when you arrive.

 Aguinid Falls is located in the small village of Samboan in the south of Cebu island in the Philippines.

 Samboan is 150km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal and Oslob.
 The cost of the bus is around 150 pesos.

 The falls are best visited from the nearby beach town of Oslob, which is just 22km away and approximately a thirty-minute drive.

 You can also visit Aguinid Waterfalls from Moalboal, which is 56km away and this drive takes around one hour and twenty minutes.